 Following Executive Member Approval, the Authority appointed the successful tendered Module-AR Ltd to progress the provision of a detached modular building to include the 12 No. new classrooms, toilet accommodation and group rooms in line with the designs and planning consents already obtained.

 Under a JCT 2011 Design and Build Contract, Module-AR Ltd appointed their own in-house designers, contracts manager and construction delivery team with the module units being manufactured in their own facility near Hull, East Yorkshire.
-The project was to be delivered in time for the start of the new academic year with demolition of 3 mobile blocks and 1 steel framed 2 storey block.
+The modular building project was to be delivered in time for the start of the new academic year with demolition of 3 mobile blocks and 1 steel framed 2 storey block.
 The removal of hazardous asbestos from the 2 storey block as well as providing 8 No. temporary classrooms for the decanted children for a term was included within the package of works.
 The logistics involved in coordinating this work via a restricted access with listed brick piers either side was to be a challenge, and an occupied site during School term time presented additional hazards that any experienced contractor would find problematic.

-I am pleased to write however, that the School took possession of a fully functional new build at the start of the new term.
+I am pleased to write however, that the School took possession of a fully functional new modular building at the start of the new term.
 The on-site communication with the School was exemplary and the 'behind-the-scenes' management of materials, plant, goods and operatives was particularly well done with very little disruption to the School throughout the full 30 week contract.

-The School have ended up with a fantastic new facility which offers a bright, open and spacious accommodations, aesthetically sitting comfortably against the historic mansion house.
+The School have ended up with a fantastic new facility which offers a bright, open and spacious accommodation, aesthetically sitting comfortably against the historic mansion house.
 Module-AR Ltd as a main contractor provided a no-fuss approach to this build, providing regular updates to the School and Authority Client Team.
 They dealt with issues promptly and have successfully delivered the contract on time and within budget.
 A good news story all round and we sincerely thank everyone who took part in the process."

 The building consisted of a double Classroom, accommodating 60 Primary School pupils, with vinyl flooring to the main classroom area and a dedicated carpet tiled "quiet area".
 Shared access WC's were accompanied by 2 No. Store rooms and a large Lobby containing hat & coat hooks.
 The Secured by Design structure included aluminium doors, aluminium windows with roller blinds, suspended ceilings and kitchen units for the classrooms as part of the interior dÃ©cor.